nareshbhatia/mobx-state-router/README.md

     getCurrentRoute(): Route;
 }
 ```

+The `RouterStore` exposes two observable properties:
+- routerState: the state of the router
+- isTransitioning: set to true when the router is in the process of transitioning from one state to another.
+This property can be used, for example, to display a progress indicator during transitions.

 ### HistoryAdapter
 The `HistoryAdapter` is responsible for keeping the browser address bar and the `RouterState` in sync.
 It also provides a `goBack()` method to go back in history.